proxmox/ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 I Reproduced the problem with appropriate debug levels.
 Now what?
 -----------------------------------------------------------------

-We prefer that you send us only the portions of your logs that are relevant to your monitor problems.
-Of course, it might not be easy for you to determine which portions are relevant so we are willing to accept complete and unabridged logs.
-However, we request that you avoid sending logs containing hundreds of thousands of lines with no additional clarifying information.
-One common-sense way of making our task easier is to write down the current time and date when you are reproducing the problem and then extract portions of your logs based on that information.
+Send the upstream Ceph community only the portions of your logs that are relevant to your Monitor problems.
+Because it might not be easy for you to determine which portions are relevant, the upstream Ceph community accepts complete and unabridged logs.
+But don't send logs containing hundreds of thousands of lines with no additional clarifying information.
+One common-sense way to help the Ceph community help you is to write down the current time and date when you are reproducing the problem and then extract portions of your logs based on that information.

-Finally, reach out to us on the mailing lists or IRC or Slack, or by filing a new issue on the `tracker`_.
+Contact the upstream Ceph community on the mailing lists or IRC or Slack, or by filing a new issue on the `tracker`_.

 .. _tracker: http://tracker.ceph.com/projects/ceph/issues/new